travis-ci/docs-travis-ci-com/blog/_posts/2012-09-05-on-yesterdays-log-unavailability.md

 We've been thinking a lot about how we can improve the processing of logs in general.
 Currently, the entire log is stored in one field in the database, constantly being updated.
-That has the downside, that on every update, the column has to be read to be updated again, in the worst case.
+The downside is that on every update, in the worst case, the column has to be read to be updated again.

 To avoid that, we'll be splitting up the logs into chunks and store only these chunks.
-Every messages gets timestamped and a chunk identifier based on the position in the log.
+Every message gets timestamped and a chunk identifier based on the position in the log.
 Based on that information, we can reassemble the logs from all chunks to display in the user interface while the build is running.